OdinsPlasmaRifle/statter/README.md

 1. Add request time to DB for each monitor task.
 2. Add tests.
-3. Update database inserts to function in a single "thread" (Too prevent db lock issues)
+3. Update database inserts to function in a single "thread" (To prevent db lock issues)
-4. Change interval to be set on a per service basis.